mtorressahli/linuxXPS9570/README.md

 # linuxXPS9570

-My installation of Linux in Dell XPS 9570.
+My installation of ArchLinux with KDE (Plasma and applications) in Dell XPS 9570.
 I am writing these notes for personal use and **I have not completed them yet**.
 If you are here by chance, you may make use of them but they are fitted to my specific experience and needs and I would not be able to help with anything (because I am not a particularly experienced linux user).

 Some general characteristics assumed:

 + Keyboard = UK; language = UK English; timezone = UK London.
-+ Using wired internet connection
++ Using wired internet connection for installation

+The document has three sections: *Installation*, initial *Set up and tunning* , and *Personalization*; increasingly fitted to my personal needs.

 # Installation